ska-telescope/ska-itf-te/resources/ansible-playbooks/README.md

 ## Setup

 To install and use the playbooks, make sure you have no virtual environment active.
 Change Directory into this one (same as this `README`), run `poetry shell` and then `poetry install` - this should install Ansible in a new virtual environment.
+You can find more details on managing environments with poetry [here](https://python-poetry.org/docs/managing-environments/).

 ## Summary